Nebraska Court Records

 Juvenile records that are eligible for sealing include:

-As stated previously, the process for sealing a juvenile criminal record begins automatically when the convicted individual turns 17 years old.
+The process for sealing a juvenile criminal record typically begins automatically when the convicted individual turns 17 years old.
 The court notifies the county or city attorney that prosecuted the case of the sealing.
 If no objection is filed by the prosecutor, the court seals the record without further ceremony.
 If an objection is filed, the court sets a hearing date to consider the case.
 If the court seals the record, the person has the right to respond to an inquiry as if the record does not exist, and the offense never occurred.

 An individual below or above 17 years of age may petition for sealing, provided all court-ordered programs or sentences have been completed.
 When a juvenile record is not sealed, it remains accessible to the public.
 However, a petition can be re-filed after one year has passed from the denial.